yafiakhtar/highlight/README.md

 ### Storage & Data

 - **Local-first storage** — highlight data remains in `chrome.storage.local` and is not transmitted to an external service by the extension
-- **Indexed Library** — page titles and last-updated timestamps support fast rendering and ordering
+- **Library metadata** — the Library scans stored highlight records and uses indexed page titles and last-updated timestamps for labels and ordering
 - **Self-healing records** — duplicate highlight IDs are merged and malformed data is normalized on read

 ### Permissions